yupeeee/YupTools/docs/travel/Footprint.md

-# yuptools.travel.direction.DirectionGenerator
+# yuptools.travel.footprint.Footprint

-Generates travel directions based on specified methods using a given model.
+Performs decision boundary travel in the input space by iteratively adjusting the input data along the specified direction.
 For further understanding of the idea of *travel* and *direction*, refer to [**link**](https://arxiv.org/abs/2210.05742).